elephantscale/es-training-new/course-outlines/Generative-AI-and-ChatGPT.md

 # Generative AI and ChatGPT

 (C) Copyright Elephant Scale
-April 5, 2023
+April 7, 2023

 ## Course Description

 * OpenAI with ChatGPT is eating the world with millions of signed-up users, and HuggingFace is the most popular library for deep learning.
-* This course introduces the students to Neural Networks, OpenAI, and AI in general.
+* This course surveys the background: Neural Networks, OpenAI, and AI in general.
 Then it goes into ChatGPT4, HuggingFace, and  OpenAI model and applies them to your work projects.
 * The course also surveys ChatGPT competitors and derivative products.

 ## After the course, you will be able to do the following tasks

-* Classifying whole sentences:
-  * Getting the sentiment of a review, detecting if an email is spam, determining if a sentence is grammatically correct or whether two sentences are logically related or not
-* Classifying each word in a sentence:
-  * Identifying the grammatical components of a sentence (noun, verb, adjective), or the named entities (person, location, organization)
-* Generating text content:
-  * Completing a prompt with auto-generated text, filling in the blanks in a text with masked words
+* Master the background information for working with the Large Language Models (LLM): Generative AI, ChatGPT, etc.
-* Extracting an answer from a text:
+* Formulate the expectations from a LLM implementation
-  * Given a question and a context, extracting the answer to the question based on the information provided in the context
-* Generating a new sentence from an input text:
-  * Translating a text into another language, summarizing a text
+* Know and be proficient with the tools of trade: HuggingFace, ChatGPT, etc.
+* Use prompt engineering with the closed LLM that cannot be find-tuned
-* More
+* Fine-tune open LLM
-  * Generating a transcript of an audio sample or a description of an image.
+* Test the resulting product

 ## Course objectives
 * By the end of this course, students will know...
 * How to understand the current state of the art in Deep Learning and AI